 It is unlikely that you will find this one in your guide books, as Finlarig sits on private property.
-However, it’s definitely worth a stop if you happen to be in that neck of the woods.
-If you are a serious castle seeker, then I think Finlarig is worth going out of your way for.
+However, it’s worth a stop if you happen to be in that neck of the woods.
+If you are a serious castle seeker, then I think Finlarig is worth going out of your way to see.

 Parking is available across from the cemetery, about a minute’s walk to the castle.
 When Mr. C and I were there a few years ago, we were approached by a local who requested we move our car to the lot rather than park directly at the site.
-I don’t think we were hurting anything, but alas, it is private property so it’s best to do as you are told.
+I don’t think we were hurting anything, but alas, it is private property, so it’s best to respect the property owner’s wishes.

-***A word of caution: Though access is permitted, Finlarig is an unmaintained, dilapidated ruin and should be considered dangerous.
+As a word of caution, you should know that though access is permitted, Finlarig is an unmaintained, dilapidated ruin and should be considered dangerous.
 You may want to consider appreciating it from the outside rather than attempting to go in.
-You wouldn’t want rocks to fall down onto your pretty little heads!
+You wouldn’t want rocks to fall onto your pretty little heads!

 Construction on Finlarig Castle began in the early 17th century by ‘Black’ Duncan Campbell, seventh laird of Glenorchy.
 Known by the name Black Duncan of the Cowl as well, he seemed to be a man of contrasts.
 Shrewd, meticulous, and fiercely proud, Campbell was also “an enlightened landlord, an early conservationist, and tree-planter.”
 (Friends of Loch Lomond and the Trossachs).
-He was an ambitious man, responsible for the building of several additional castles which earned him another moniker – ‘Black Duncan of the Castles’.
+He was an ambitious man, responsible for the building of several other castles, which earned him another moniker – ‘Black Duncan of the Castles.’

-The mausoleum had reportedly fallen into disuse by the early 1900’s.
+The mausoleum had reportedly fallen into disuse by the early 1900s.
 As such, Sir Gavin Campbell, 17th Laird of Glenorchy (d.
-1922) and his wife Alma Graham (d.
-1932) are instead buried close by.
+1922), and his wife Alma Graham (d.
+1932) are buried nearby.

 I enjoy you guys so much.
-Thank you for great community!
+Thank you for the great community!